He wanted to look like his idol: 22-year-old actor dead

 As the DailyMail reported the young artist contracted an infection from the implants, was intubated due to the complications and died hours later.
 “It’s very tragic and very unfortunate,” the British daily quoted his press adviser Eric Blake, who has worked with the young actor since March 2022, as saying.

 He said Von Colucci underwent a total of 12 cosmetic procedures over the past year, including jaw surgery, implants, a face lift, rhinoplasty, eye lift, eyebrow lift, lip reduction and some other minor surgeries.
 The Canadian spent a total of 220,000 dollars, the equivalent of around 200,000 euros, on the beauty corrections.
-On the other hand, they mutate 17,000 euros that a German paid for the overhauled bodyalmost silly.
+In contrast, the 17,000 euros that a German paid for the overhauled body seem almost ridiculous.

 K-Pop fan Saint Von Colucci: Actor (22) felt “discriminated against” because of his western appearance